-What to do How to do it 1.
-Identify stakeholders In order to ensure that every key member of the public participates in this process, identify all stakeholders as below Template of Stakeholder mobilization the state of the s Actor Strength How to recruit How to engage 2.
+What to do How to d o it 1.
+Identify stakeholders In order to ensure that every key member of the public participates in this process, identify all stakeholders as below: Template of Stakeholder mobilization Actor Strength How to recruit How to engage 2.
 Approach them individually Ensure that an individual member of the core working team or initiator approach the various stakeholders in order to recruit them 3.
 Conduct stakeholder collective meeting Once all stakeholders have been recruited, invite them all to a meeting wherein you will: Share the community assessment findings Redevelop a shared vision Share mobilization for change responsibilities